xkaDachi/Algorithms/MergeSort.md

     int i = 0, j = 0, k = 0;

-    while (i < left && j < right) {
+    //compares whichever left or right side is smaller for index k in a while (i < left && j < right) {
         if (leftArray[i] <= rightArray[j]) {
             a[k++] = leftArray[i++];